Karel Čurda

-Karel Čurda (10 October 1911 in Stará Hlína, today part of Třeboň – 29 April 1947 in Prague) was a Czech Nazi collaborator during World War II.
+Karel Čurda (10 October 1911 – 29 April 1947) was a Czech resistance fighter who later became a Nazi collaborator during World War II.
+He infamously informed on the assassins of Reinhard Heydrich, who were later all cornered and killed.

 Wartime activities

 A soldier of the Czechoslovak army in exile, Čurda was parachuted into the protectorate in 1942 as a member of the sabotage group Out Distance.
 Later that year, he betrayed the Czechoslovak army agents responsible for the assassination of top Nazi official Reinhard Heydrich in Prague.
-His reward was 10,000,000 Kronen or 1 million Reichsmarks and a new identity, "Karl Jerhot".
+His reward was 10,000,000 Kronen or 1 million Reichsmarks and a new identity, "Karl Jerhot."
 He married a German woman and spent the rest of the war as a Gestapo collaborator.

 Execution

 After the war, Čurda was tracked down and arrested.
-When asked in court how he could betray his comrades, Čurda reportedly answered, "I think you would have done the same for 1 million marks." Čurda was found guilty of treason and hanged on 29 April 1947.
+When asked in court how he could betray his comrades, he reportedly answered, "I think you would have done the same for 1 million marks."
+He was found guilty of treason and hanged on 29 April 1947 at Pankrác Prison, alongside fellow collaborator Viliam Gerik.